 Can I be a sponsor for your event?

 We never had any official “sponsors” in the past, but we do work out trades.
-Donate some prizes for the costume contest, make us Richmond Zombie Walk Stuff to give away or make a donation to our charity of choice (the American Cancer Society) and we’ll give you a shout out on our website and give you a good plug here and there.
+Donate some prizes for the costume contest, make us Richmond Zombie Walk Stuff to give away or make a donation to our charity of choice and we’ll give you a shout out on our website and give you a good plug here and there.
 Let us know and we can work something out.

 Can I come and sell my stuff at The Richmond Zombie Walk?